WojciechMatuszewski/programming-notes/web/react/react.md

 This is kinda a bummer.

-With `Time-Slicing` React will be able to _slice_ the main `render` task and insert that _user input_ inbetween.
+With `Time-Slicing` React will be able to _slice_ the main `render` task and insert that _user input_ in-between.

 ### Moving away from `.defaultProps`